-These connections, which are built upon emotion and messaging, become stronger with creative, stimulating visuals that are the backbone of marketing success.
+These connections – built upon emotion and messaging – become stronger with creative, stimulating visuals that are the backbone of marketing success.

-Not only do visuals give brands the chance to enhance and clarify their messaging; it also helps solidify brands’ identities.
+Not only do visuals allow brands to enhance and clarify their messaging, but they also help solidify brands’ identities.

 3. Visuals Generate More Organic Visibility

-As Google search evolves, so are the ways people search and interact with it.
+As Google search evolves, so do the ways people search and interact with it.

 There are now more search verticals at the forefront of search.

-Users, now more than ever, know of the varying ways to use search to their advantage depending on the subject and stage of intent of what they’re searching for.
+Now more than ever, users know the varying ways to use search to their advantage depending on the subject they’re searching for and the stage of intent they’re at.

 Both factors determine the results we see.

-Marketers should be considering those (and other distinguishable factors), and the best way their messaging can be displayed in terms of how it appears on:
+Marketers should be considering those (and other distinguishable factors) and the best way your messaging can be displayed in terms of how it appears on: